Grand People's Study House: Operation

-The library is the national centre of Juche studies, with one North Korean guide reportedly studying the "Great Leader" Kim Il Sung and "Dear Leader" Kim Jong Il for a total of 90 minutes per day.
-Lectures on a variety of subjects take place, many of which centre around scientific and technological issues that arise in the country.
-American evangelist Billy Graham gave a talk in the Study House in 1994, when the religious practices were often harshly punished in North Korea.

 A computer study room at the Grand People's Study House.
 Photo taken in March 2014.
 The computers give access to the North Korean intranet, not the worldwide Internet.

-The institutional organization of North Korea is hierarchical, with the president of the Grand People's Study House at its apex.
-The president gives orders to the national librarians, assigning each of them specific discipline or subject area, and determining their collections.
+According to Marc Kosciejew, the organisation of the staff working at the Grand People's Study House is hierarchical, with the president at its apex.
+The president gives orders to the national librarians, assigning each of them specific disciplines or subject areas, and determining their collections.
 Each national librarian is responsible for all policies related to their area of expertise.
-Additionally, each librarian is classified into one of 6 grades based on their performance on a library certification exam.
+Additionally, each librarian is classified into one of six grades based on their performance on a library certification exam.
 Some librarians are given the titles "meritorious" or "people's", requiring 15 and 20 years of working at the Grand People's Study House, respectively.
-As of 2019, the library curator is Choi Heui-jung.
+In 2001, the Vice President was Choi Gwang-ryeol, and as of 2019, the library curator is Choi Heui-jung.

-The library has numerous spacious computer rooms equipped with modern computers that provide access to the North Korean intranet.
-Alongside Juche, computer education is compulsory in North Korea, making them the two most popular subjects studied by military officers and university students.
-People with computer-related office jobs, such as librarians, are seen in high regard.
-North Koreans frequently choose to study English, which is deemed instrumental in the efforts "to develop the country" or to "do business with other countries", as one tourist working for Daily NK points out.